flowers in front of the learning landscape

 Pond Exploration

 Become a pond scientist for the summer!
-Identify plants and animals, investigate water quality, and gather tools to explore the pond ecosystem on your own.
-Find this new cart activity in Horizon Hall or on the Learning Landscape!
+Identify plants and animals, investigate water quality, and explore the pond ecosystem.
+Find this summertime cart activity in Horizon Hall or on the Learning Landscape!

 queen anne's lace with an insect in the bell learning landscape